+ Why should we choose to go out with this company?

-Another advantage of our vessels is that our guests rarely get sea sick.
-Sea sickness is much more common on slower, lager vessels with guests sitting indoors or on the top deck of a vessel with a wide swinging motion - all features you will not find on a BC Whale Tours custom built vessel.
+Another advantage of our vessels is that our guests find they do not get seasick on our tours.
+Sea sickness is much more common on slower, larger vessels with guests sitting indoors or on the top deck of a vessel with a wide swinging motion - all the features you will not find on a BC Whale Tours custom built vessel.
 However, if you are feeling nervous about sea sickness, we highly recommend that you avoid skipping meals prior to your tour and avoid high acidity foods and beverages (coffee on an empty stomach being one of the worst combinations).
 Check in with us about the sea conditions the morning or evening prior to your tour departure.
 It is up to your discretion if you feel that motion sickness medication works best for you and you must purchase the medication ahead of time as we do not provide it.
 If you start to feel queasy out on the water, utilize our outdoor seating options, focus on deep breathing and watching the horizon line.
 Always let your captain know if you are going to be sick for safety reason and so that they may help to improve the quality of your tour accordingly.

 + What time of day is better for seeing whales?

 There is no true answer to this question.
 We are looking for wild animals in their natural habitat and their behaviour, location and marine weather conditions vary drastically from day to day.
-The time of year you are planning to go out plays the most important factor in this equation.
-Our goal on every tour is to show all of our guests as many marine mammal specise as possible with a priority on whales and orca/killer whales.
+Our goal on every tour is to show all of our guests as many marine mammal species as possible with a priority on whales and orca/killer whales.

 + How early should I come down to the office if I've already booked online?

-Please arrive at our office on 1234 Wharf st. 30mins prior to your tours' departure to check in with our incredible customer service agents & Matt.
-Our office location is 1234 Wharf street, which is the Victoria Regent Hotel's address ~ we are directly behind them in the harbour.
+Please arrive at our office on 1234 Wharf St (on the harbourside).
+45-60 minutes prior to your tours' departure time to check in with our guest service agents.
+Our office location is 1234 Wharf Street on the harbourside, which is the Victoria Regent Hotel's address.
+We are located directly behind the Regent hotel along the harbour walkway.

-We do offer discounts for large groups, which come in the form of chartering the whole vessel.
-To find out more about our group discounts and charter rates please contact the office to talk to one of our amazing guest service agents ~ CONTACT US
+We do offer discounts for large groups as well as private charters.
+To find out more about our group discounts and charter rates please contact the office to talk to one of our guest service agents.
+Contact us.

 + How far in advance should I book?

-we do recommend you book as soon as you can to ensure you book a seat on the tour and vessel that you desire.
-During our busy summer season (June through till end of September) we do recommend you book a week head of time.
-We do fill up quite quickly during this period.
+We recommend that you book as soon as you can to ensure you book a seat on the tour and vessel that you desire.
+Our vessels are 12 passenger maximum and provide a very private experience.
+During our busy summer season (June-September) we do recommend you book at least a week ahead of time as we do fill up quite quickly during this period.

-Our open vessel, BC TIKA does have a height restriction of 4 feet (1.2m), which is typically the height of a 5 or 6 year old.
+Our open vessels, BC TIKA, BC NOVA, and BC ORCA do have a height restriction of 4 feet (1.2m), which is typically the height of a 5 or 6 year old.
 For younger individuals we do recommend BC LUNA.
-BC LUNA is a perfect vessel for young children and older adults.
+BC LUNA is a perfect vessel for young children (under 4 years old) and older adults.

 + What vessel is ideal for younger children & older adults?

 BC LUNA is our floating limousine with the highest safety rating of any vessel in the industry.
-She is perfect for very young children, older adults.
+She provides comfortable leather seating, outdoor viewing platforms, and a washroom.
+She is perfect for very young children and seniors!

 + How long are the tours?

-Our tours are advertised as a 3 to 4 hour adventure.
-This sometimes can be longer due to the distance to cover to get to the whales location.
+Our tours generally run 3-4 hours in total.
+This can change depending on the distance of the whales on that day and how fast they are traveling.
 Hence our vessels have long range capabilities.
 We do recommend you come prepared for a potentially longer trip, which includes water and a light snack.
-Our sunset tours (June to Aug 20) are a 2 to 3 hour adventure, as we do leave at 6pm and are limited with time due to daylight hours.
+Our sunset tours (June to Aug 20) are a 2-3 hour adventure because of the limited sunlight.